dhaval491/Localization-and-Path-Planning-of-Autonomous-mobile-robot/README.md

 ![Calculated shortest path](https://github.com/dhaval491/Path-Planning-of-Autonomous-mobile-robot/blob/master/path%20planing1.jpg)

 **Below demo is the Robot reaching its destination.
 The centroid of Robot geometry merges with that of the destination(stone in this case).
-The checkerboard pattern is used for detecting the robot for localization and orientation in the environment.**
+The checkerboard pattern is used for detecting the robot for localization and orientation in the environment using image processing.**
  ![Path Planning Demo of the Robot ]( https://github.com/dhaval491/Path-Planning-of-Autonomous-mobile-robot/blob/master/Demo_path_PLanning.gif)